DevExpress/testcafe/docs/articles/documentation/recipes/using-page-model.md

 ### Step 8 - Write a Test That Calls Actions From the Page Model

-This test will call `page.submitName` and check the message on the Thank You page.
+Now write a test that calls `page.submitName` and checks the message on the Thank You page.

 ```js
 test('Submit a developer name and check the header', async t => {